Cataracts occur when changes in the lens of the eye cause it to become less transparent (clear). This results in cloudy or misty vision.

 - developmental, infantile or juvenile cataracts – cataracts diagnosed in older babies or children

 Cataracts in babies and children are rare.
-It's estimated they affect between 3 and 4 in every 10,000 children in the UK.
+In the UK, around 3 to 4 in every 10,000 babies are born with cataracts.

 Symptoms of cataracts in children